Biharmonic C-parallel Legendrian submanifolds in 7-dimensional Sasakian space forms: Introduction

 \section{Introduction}

-In Theorem 5.1 of \cite{fe}, Fetcu and Oniciuc presented the classification result for proper biharmonic $\mathcal{C}$-parallel Legendrian submanifolds in $7$-dimensional Sasakian space forms.
+In \cite[Theorem 5.1]{fe}, Fetcu and Oniciuc presented the classification result for proper biharmonic $\mathcal{C}$-parallel Legendrian submanifolds in $7$-dimensional Sasakian space forms.
 The case $(2)$ of the theorem is proved by applying Lemma 4.4 in \cite{ba}.
-However, the Lemma is wrong, and hence the classification is incomplete.
+However, the Lemma is wrong, and hence Fetcu and Oniciuc's classification is incomplete.
 This paper corrects errors in \cite{ba}, and moreover, completes the classification.

-Our main result is the following, which corrects Theorem 5.1 in \cite{fe}. \begin{theorem} Let $f: M^3\rightarrow N^{7}(\epsilon)$ be a $\mathcal{C}$-parallel Legendrian immersion from an $3$-dimensional Riemannian manifold into a $7$-dimensional Sasakian space form of constant $\varphi$-sectional curvature $\epsilon$.
-Then $M^3$ is proper biharmonic if and only if one of the following two cases occurs{\rm :}
+Our main result is the following, which determines explicitly all proper biharmonic $\mathcal{C}$-parallel Legendrian submanifolds in $7$-dimensional Sasakian space forms. \begin{theorem} Let $f: M^3\rightarrow N^{7}(\epsilon)$ be a $3$-dimensional $\mathcal{C}$-parallel Legendrian submanifold in a $7$-dimensional Sasakian space form of constant $\varphi$-sectional curvature $\epsilon$.
+Then $M^3$ is proper biharmonic if and only if either{\rm :}